| Version: | 0.4.24 |

 For messages and non-repeated fields, a call to the HasField

-method of the corresponding Message
+method of the corresponding Message is issued.

 For messages and repeated fields, a call to the FieldSize